Food-Gram/FoodGram/README.md

     * Show followed food store posts chronologically.
     * Each post has the user’s headshot, food picture, created time and some words.
     * Click each post to see the details which include larger pictures, comments.
-    * Tap on top right corner of menu bar allow food store user to create a new post
+    * Click on other's username jump to view other's profile
 * Food Store User second page (view friend's posts)
     * Show all friend’s posts chronologically.
     * Each post has the user’s headshot, food picture, and some words.
     * Click each post to see the details which include larger pictures, comments.
+    * * Click on other's username jump to view other's profile
+* Food Store third page
+   -[x] Compose, including images, description
-* Food Store User third page
+* Food Store User fourth page
     * Show the list of friends, in a recyclerview
     * Each item in recyclerview contains the user’s headshot, username, and the last message sent.
     * Items are ordered chronologically.
     * On the top bar of the page, shows the number of unread messages.
 *  Food Store User fourth page (own profile)
     - [x] Shows the user’s headshot icon and username, total number of posts made, number of followers, and number of friends added.
-    * Show menu in recyclerview contains food image, food name, price
+    - [x] Show menu in recyclerview contains food image, food name, price
-    * Show all posts from the past in recyclerview contain posted time, description.
+    - [x] Show all posts from the past in recyclerview contain posted time, description.
 Tap on these posts to show a detailed view.
-    * Show friends and followed list
+    - [x] Show friends and followed list
+    - [x] View other user's profile after click on friend/follower username from friend/follower list
+    - [x] Allow to delete user in friend list

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)